aquatir/new-tool-new-project/README.md

 Jack of all trades, master of none but oftentimes better than a master of one.

 Idea of this repo is to learn a bit about a lot of tools every week.
 I'll be mostly using Java but might add an extra language.

 All projects will have a dedicated readme.md inside + an overview of what I managed to achieve in a week.
+Those will mostly include official tutorials ¯\_(ツ)_/¯.
 Navigate to any project to see for yourself.

 # In Progress (week 2) — Terraform